arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

   from modern animal agriculture.
 McKenna shares her thoughts about antibiotic resistance and how those issues may relate to cellular agriculture.
 ---
 Today I am very excited to share our interview with [Maryn McKenna](//marynmckenna.com/).
 Maryn is an independent journalist and author who specializes in public health, global health, and food policy.
-She is the author of [Big Chicken](//www.cell.ag/big-chicken-book-review-how-antibiotics-destroyed-agricultural-system/), a book about the evolution of animal agriculture through antibiotics, and received the 2018 Science in Society Award.
+She is the author of [Big Chicken](//www.cell.ag/big-chicken-book-review-how-antibiotics-destroyed-agricultural-system/), a book about the evolution of animal agriculture through antibiotics, and received the 2018 Science in Society Award for the book.
+After this interview you will know:

+1. The emergence of _antibiotic resistance_ through using antibiotics in animal agriculture
+2. What cellular agriculture needs to address in order to become a viable option for the future of food.
+3. The power consumers have to _change_ our food system

 <img src="/img/marynpic.png" width="100%"/>